aalto-speech/finnish-parliament-scripts/README.md

 python3-lxml

 Workflow:
-1. Download videos and meeting transcripts and save into <DATA-FOLDER>: retrieve/retrieve_sessions.py <DATA-FOLDER>
+1. Download videos and meeting transcripts and save into DATA-FOLDER: retrieve/retrieve_sessions.py DATA-FOLDER

 Four different files will be saved for each session:
 *.mp4 - video of the session